ShinyHero666/BuySense-Agent/code/java-control-plane/README.md

 ## Verification boundary

-- 42 Java unit, integration and contract tests pass; one credentialed live-model benchmark is deliberately skipped.
+- 49 Java unit, integration and contract tests pass; one credentialed live-model benchmark is deliberately skipped.
 - 40 human-authored business cases gate routing, task completion, clarification, hard constraints and ad policy.
 - The synthetic retrieval suite has 120 queries over 1,200 generated SPUs.
 Labels come from catalog attributes, so this is a deterministic regression benchmark, not human relevance judgment.
-- 153 Python tests pass, including the authenticated Java bridge and the retained Shopify adapter.
-- 82 TypeScript control-plane tests pass.
-- Local catalogs are reference snapshots.
+- Java Shopify tests use a deterministic mock GraphQL server.
 Without store credentials, no claim is made about a live Shopify store, online conversion or payment execution.

 See docs/PROJECT_REVIEW_CN.md for measured results, trade-offs and interview questions.